Chippa-a/android_device_sony_dogo/README.md

 Copyright (C) 2013 The CyanogenMod Project
 Copyright (C) 2017 The LineageOS Project

-This is the Android device configuration for building TWRP Recovery only.
+This is the Android device configuration for building MultiROM only.

 Basic   | Spec Sheet
 -------:|:-------------------------